-The first command makes sure that every index level 3 file on the disk DUA1: is organized at least once a day.
+The first command makes sure that every index level 3 file on the disk DUA1: is organized.
 The second command will organizes only those files which were modified today.
-This organization takes place every 6 hours.

 After running ORGANIZE a few times on a system, the user will be able to judge how often to ORGANIZE files.
 This information may be gathered using the /REPORT qualifier during the first few runs.
 Careful use of a combination of qualifiers will satisfy the needs of many different environments.